-Transactional and operational costs (T&O costs) include costs such as brokerage, clearing costs and stamp duty associated with trading to implement the Fund's investment strategy.
-Members incur no direct T&O costs when making contributions, withdrawals or switches (although there is an activity fee for partial withdrawals).
-However, when the Trustee purchases or sells Fund assets, there are T&O costs incurred on the purchase or sale of the underlying assets.
-These T&O costs are deducted before the Fund's Crediting Rate is determined.
-Because these costs are taken into account before determining the Fund's Crediting Rate, Member Account balances are net of T&O costs.
+Transaction costs include costs such as brokerage, clearing costs and stamp duty associated with trading to implement the Fund's investment strategy.
+Members incur no direct transaction costs when making contributions, withdrawals or switches (although there may be an activity fee where you instruct the Trustee to release amounts from your Member Account to pay certain taxes).
+However, when the Trustee purchases or sells Fund assets, there are transaction costs incurred on the purchase or sale of the underlying assets.
+These transaction costs are deducted before the Fund's Crediting Rate is determined.
+Because these costs are taken into account before determining the Fund's Crediting Rate, Member Account balances are net of transaction costs.